-Interview - The HR Manager said if an institutional employer contact her for a PREA employment background check, she will contact the facility investigator to review for any investigations.
+Interview - The HR Manager said if an institutional employer contacts her for a PREA employment background check, she will contact the facility investigator to review any investigations.
 When former employees are rehired, she contacts the facility investigator to check for prior sexual abuse investigations and documents the check.

-115.18 Upgrades to facilities and technologies Auditor Overall Determination: Meets Standard Auditor Discussion a) The LaECI Institution Zero Tolerance Policy pg 6, section 7-10 consideration of protecting inmates from sexual abuse in the design, addition or modification of the facility and upgrade or addition to the video monitoring system.
+Based on the information from interviews, policies and documents reviewed, the facility meets the provisions of the standard.

+115.18 Upgrades to facilities and technologies

+a) CoreCivic policy 14-02 page 8 states "When designing or acquiring any new facility and in planning any substantial expansion or modification of existing facilities, CoreCivic will consider the effect of the design, acquisition, expansion, or modification on the ability of the facility and company to protect inmates/detainees from sexual abuse."

 Agency Head Interview - The Vice President said the PREA Coordinator is consulted in new builds and renovations of facilities to ensure PREA compliance is addressed.

 Warden Interview - The Warden said the PCM would be involved in the planning for any modification, addition or renovation to ensure prevention of sexual abuse is considered in the plans.
+The facility did not have any additions or modifications since the last audit.

+b) CoreCivic policy 14-02 page 8 states "When installing or updating a video monitoring system, electronic surveillance system, or other monitoring technology, CoreCivic will consider how such technology may enhance the ability to protect inmates/detainees from sexual abuse."

-The facility did not have any additions or modifications since the last audit. b) Agency Head Interview - The Vice President said video technology is used to support direct supervision by staff.
-The PREA Coordinator the need for technology at facilities in the annual PREA staffing assessment.
-Warden Interview - The Warden said the facility has not had an upgrade or addition to the video monitoring system.
-There is an upgrade scheduled for the fall that the PREA Compliance Manager was involved in planning.
+Agency Head Interview - The Vice President said video technology is used to support direct supervision by staff.
+The PREA Coordinator reviews the need for technology at facilities in the annual PREA staffing assessment.

+Warden Interview - The Warden said the facility had an upgrade to the server and addition of cameras to the video monitoring system in the last year.
+The PREA Compliance Manager was included in the planning to ensure compliance with the PREA standards.